12 Top Music Festivals & Events in Romania for Everyone

 8. Sighisoara Medieval Festival

-It includes traditional food, old music and impressive shows.
+It includes traditional food, old music, and impressive shows.
 Sighisoara Citadel is a great location for a medieval festival, as the historic center itself is a medieval citadel that’s been part of the UNESCO World Heritage Site list since 1999.

 Sighișoara is one of the most popular tourist attractions in Transylvania and is easily accessible by car (or on a guided tour) from Sibiu, Cluj-Napoca or Brasov, or by train.

-9. George Enescu International Festival, Bucharest
+9. George Enescu International Festival

 The festival typically lasts one month, starting at the end of August until the end of September.
 Every day different philharmonic orchestras and classical music troupes will hold a concert in Bucharest.

-10. Jazz in the Park, Cluj-Napoca
+10. Jazz in the Park

 Since jazz music goes well with good food, we also recommend pairing your visit to Cluj-Napoca with a tasty and very informative culinary experience.
 What better way to get a complete taste of the city? (*wink wink*)

-11. SAGA Festival, Bucharest
+11. SAGA Festival

 Saga Festival is another Bucharest-based music festival with a special venue: the Romaero Airport.

 This electronic music festival is younger than the others but has big ambitions.
-It took place in June and had no less than 150,000 ravers and across seven stages.
+It took place in June and had no less than 150,000 ravers and seven stages.

 12. Photo Romania Festival in Cluj-Napoca